dbt-labs/dbt-core/docs/roadmap/2023-02-so-much-to-say.md

 `updated_at: 2023-02-15`

-<sup>a</sup>We're sticking with one minor version release per quarter, for the foreseeable.
-I haven't split those out here because, 6+ months into the future, we care more about the _what_ and the _why_ than the _when_.
-As we get closer, we'll be able to detail the more-specific functionality that might land in specific releases.
-Note too that these ideas, though we're already devoting meaningful time and effort to thinking through them, are not definite commitments.
+<sup>a</sup>We're sticking with one minor version release per quarter.
+Like, yes, we are doing it like we said we would.
+That's cool.

 <sup>b</sup>Always a [phamous Philadelphian](https://en.wikipedia.org/wiki/List_of_people_from_Philadelphia), true to our roots.
 If you have ideas or recommendations for future version namesakes, my DMs are open :)